ec-jrc/cbm/docs/api_time_series.md

 | p75       | a list of p75s   | 75% histogram percentile etc. |

-## Simple python client to consume parcelTimeSeries response
+## Simple python client to plot parcel Time Series

 We show a complete example on how to use the RESTful queries in a python script.
 The script first requests the parcel details at the geographical location, and than retrieves the Sentinel-2 time series in a second request.
 The response of the latter query is parsed into a pandas DataFrame, which allows some data reorganisation and cleanup.
 The cleaned data is used to generate an NDVI profile which is then plotted, resulting in a figure as the one below.
 The blue dots are showing all NDVI values, those with a red inset are for observations that are cloud-free according to the "scene classifier" band of Sentinel 2 Level 2A.